MatAtBread/nodent/README.md

 Changing the directive will change the generated ES5 JavaScript code, but nothing else.
 If you use Promises, you must define the variable `Promise` in any files which declare `async` functions, or define a `global.Promise`.
 Nodent has a `Thenable` member that implements the bare minimum needed by Nodent.
 This implementation is NOT a full Promise-compliant type, but defines a constructor that creates a type with a Promise friendly `then()` method.

+Versions of nodent since v1.1.0 also support using generators, in common with traceur, regenerator and the ES7 specification.
+This requires an ES6-compliant JS engine, and has not been tested in production (although it passes the test suite).
+Note that using generators is considerably slower that using Promises, which is itself slower than using Nodent Thenables or ES7 mode.
+(See Testing below).
+If you wish to experiement with generators, `use nodent-generators`.

 Declaring Async Functions
 =========================